Drunin-Martin/QA-Test-Cases-and-Bugs/Bugs.md

 🔹 **Severity**: 🟠 Medium (UX/Functionality Issue)

+The user might abandon the purchase if they don't realize they qualify for free shipping.

+🔹 **Suggested Fix**:

+Display a banner or pop-up in the cart when the total exceeds 100 BGN.

 - Bug ID: BUG-0033
 - Title: Increase Quantity to Multiple Items from Favorites
 - Environment: